Why do we put fashion before Wisdom when planning our homes?

-Why do we so often reject sensible professional advice?
+Why do we so often reject sensible professional advice for our later years?

 “No thanks.
 I can manage” .

 Maybe it is pride?
-You know you cant, but “You dont want everyone else to know do you?”
+You know you are getting older but “You dont want everyone else to know do you?”

 It may even be aesthetic. “ My beautiful new bathroom ruined?
 Cheap plastic high toilet seat?
 Plumbers piping lining the front steps?”
 No, again.